Skip to main content

 Acknowledgements

-The Ego4D challenge would not have been possible without the infrastructure and support of the EvalAI team.
+The Ego4D and EgoExo4D challenges would not have been possible without the infrastructure and support of the EvalAI team.
 Thank you!

 Organizers